pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/2021/nolass/README.md

 * Voltorb: MP + (PS)
 * Koffing: HA + MP if you have an HA, otherwise MP x2

 - If you encounter a Paras or a Geodude that is L9 or higher, consider fainting it for EXP (PS for Paras, WG for Geodude).
-This experience will improve some ranges.
+This [Moon EXP](https://pastebin.com/8gP8HZY9) will improve some ranges.

 ## Nugget Bridge